geo200cn/geo200cn.github.io/tidyr.md

 ## **Summarizing data**
 \

-So far we've gone through tidyverse's data cleaning and manipulation functions.
+So far we've gone through **tidyverse**'s data cleaning and manipulation functions.
 What if you want to summarize or describe your data?
 Well, use the function `summarize()`, of course! (or `summarise()` if you prefer British English).

 To illustrate, let's calculate mean percent white in California counties.